Benjamin Franklin: Oceanography and hydrodynamics

+Meteorology

 On October 21, 1743, according to the popular myth, a storm moving from the southwest denied Franklin the opportunity of witnessing a lunar eclipse.
 He was said to have noted that the prevailing winds were actually from the northeast, contrary to what he had expected.
 In correspondence with his brother, he learned that the same storm had not reached Boston until after the eclipse, despite the fact that Boston is to the northeast of Philadelphia.
 He deduced that storms do not always travel in the direction of the prevailing wind, a concept that greatly influenced meteorology.
 After the Icelandic volcanic eruption of Laki in 1783, and the subsequent harsh European winter of 1784, Franklin made observations on the causal nature of these two seemingly separate events.
 He wrote about them in a lecture series.

-Though Franklin is famously associated with kites from his lightning experiments, he has also been noted by many for using kites to pull humans and ships across waterways.
-George Pocock in the book A Treatise on The Aeropleustic Art, or Navigation in the Air, by means of Kites, or Buoyant Sails noted being inspired by Benjamin Franklin's traction of his body by kite power across a waterway.